 Here we are 15 years later and those same problems plague Nissan owners.
 Apparently the automaker has been too busy ironing out its cash stacks to worry about those CVT kinks.

-Traditional automatic transmissions typically have 5–9 gears.
-When you accelerate you can feel the transmission shifting between those gears.
-A CVT doesn’t have traditional fixed gear ratios.
-It uses a steel belt or pulley system to move up and down the gear ratio in a continuous (ahh, I get it) smooth motion.
+A CVT doesn’t use the traditional fixed gear ratios you might be used to when driving.
+Instead, a steel belt or pulley system to moves the gear ratio in a continuous (ahhh) smooth motion.
 The Washington Post sums it up nicely: